mablhq/github-run-tests-action/README.md

 ![mabl logo](https://avatars3.githubusercontent.com/u/25963599?s=100&v=4)

-# mabl Functional Test Deployment Action
+# mabl GitHub Run Tests Deployment Action

 This GitHub Action creates a mabl deployment event, triggering any functional tests associated with that deployment and waiting for their results.